Table Of Contents

 NAIC Disclosure Standards for Annuities

-- If the Buyer’s Guide and disclosure document are not provided at or before the time of application, the applicant will have a free look period of fifteen days to return the annuity contract without penalty.
-This free look will run concurrently with any other free look provided under state law or regulation.
+• If the Buyer’s Guide and disclosure document are not provided at or before the time of application, the applicant will have a free- look period of at least 15 days to return the annuity contract without penalty.
+This is in addition to any other free- look period required by law.

 Source: NAIC

-In addition to regulating annuities, each state has a guaranty association that insures annuities and other insurance products in the event the issuing insurance company becomes insolvent.
-Each state’s guaranty association has its own limits, but the typical statutory coverage limit is $250,000.
+In addition to regulating annuities, each state has guaranty associations that insure annuities and other insurance products in the event the issuing insurance company becomes insolvent.
+Each state’s guaranty associations have their own limits, but the typical statutory coverage limit is $250,000 for annuities.

 State Insurance Websites

-Before purchasing an annuity, utilize your state insurance commission to review the record of the insurance company or agent that will issue the annuity.
-You can also file complaints with the commissioners’ offices.
+Before purchasing an annuity, utilize your state’s insurance department to review the record of the insurance company or agent that will issue the annuity.
+You can also file complaints with the commissioners’ office.

 Each site is different, but annuity information is generally provided in the life insurance section of each website.
 The NAIC has an online directory with links to each state’s insurance website.